k1mb3rlyie/k1mb3rlyie/README.md

 <img align="left" height="150" src="https://i.pinimg.com/564x/07/b2/c0/07b2c0385936174d0961e1e2f71f66b1.jpg"  />

-I'm a student with a lot to learn, and I specialize in game development, algorithm design, and software architecture.
+I'm a student with a lot to learn, and I specialize in game development and ethical hacking.
 I have a strong passion for leveraging technology to enhance educational accessibility.
-Currently, I'm developing a 2D game using Unity and exploring WebGL and web hosting for seamless game deployment.
-My interests also extend to machine learning, and I'm eager to collaborate with like-minded individuals interested in training NLPs and have a solid foundation in machine learning.<br><br>Feel free to connect with me if you’re passionate about game development, machine learning, or looking to collaborate on innovative ✨ projects! ✨
+Currently, I'm developing a 2D game using Unity and exploring WebGL and web hosting for seamless game deployment as well as many cybersecurity enhancing tools and automations.
+My interests also extend to machine learning, and I'm eager to collaborate with like-minded individuals interested in training NLPs and have a solid foundation in machine learning.<br><br>Feel free to connect with me if you’re passionate about game development, machine learning, or looking to collaborate on innovative cybersecurity ✨ projects! ✨

 ## 🌐 Socials: